-As the largest city in Door County there are quite a few guide services available that can take you to the most scenic spots to see some of the limestone cliffs, caves, and clear water that Door County is famous for.
+As the largest city in the county, there are quite a few guide services available that can take you to the most scenic places to visit in Door County to see some of the limestone cliffs, caves, and clear water that Door County is famous for.
 A relaxing way to enjoy the Sturgeon Bay waters is with a sunset kayak tour.

 5. Bailey's Harbor

 The waters at Bailey's Harbor are tops because it is one of the best locations for kayakers to see some of the more than 250 shipwrecks in the county.
 Many of them are in less than 60 feet of water making them easy and exciting to see from the surface.

 Two shipwrecks that you can see from this location are the A. Bronson and the Cherubusco, G.J.
 Tracy wrecks.

 It is a fun outing, and you can even rent clear-bottom kayaks to see the shipwrecks right below as you paddle along the shoreline.
 You can rent kayaks from a local outfitter and explore on your own, or you might want to take a trip with an experienced guide who can point out the wreck locations.

 6. Cana Island